9seconds/chore/README.md

 This is what chore is.
 It is an attempt to express how I manage these tasks:

-1. chore is a script runner that knows where your scripts are placed.
+1. chore is a script runner that runs scripts organized under simple convention.
+2. Each script could have an external configuration describing named parameters, its purpose etc.
-2. Each script has its name and belongs to some namespace.
+3. Each script has its way to run other scripts from the same namespace so namespace is self contained and movable.
-3. namespaces are movable between different machines.
-4. Each namespace has its secret vault.
+4. Each namespace has its secret vault, safe to move along with a namespace.
-5. Each script has a defined set of named parameters with a description of how to validate them.
-6. chore generates many environment variables with data commonly required by such scripts (IP addresses, dates and times, commit hashes, machine ids , etc) so all you need is just to get it from the environment
+5. chore prepopulates tens of commonly used values like start time, ip address, machine id, git commit, geolocation and push them into scripts so they can immediately use them
-7. maintains XDG directories for them and provides a correct temporary directory for each script run
+6. maintains XDG directories for them and provides a correct temporary directory for each script run.
+You can think that all related directories are prepared beforehand, even temporary one.
-8. It does not oblige your script to be a part of some frameworks or be implemented in any language
+7. It does not oblige your script to be a part of some frameworks or be implemented in any language

-Please proceed to [Wiki](https://github.com/9seconds/chore/wiki) if you are interested.
+If you are interested, please proceed to [Wiki](https://github.com/9seconds/chore/wiki).